 You can also up your design game with regular practice.
 If there’s a particular technique you haven’t mastered or even tried yet – have some fun with it.
 Start up a side project or create a test site that no one else will ever see.
 The more you research and do, the more you’ll improve.

 The idea is to incrementally get better with each project.
 Rather than expecting a meteoric rise to the top, set more realistic goals.
 That will keep you motivated and eager to continue on a positive path.

 There Goes the Fear

-While web design is a creative field, it’s also one that often requires us to constantly juggle multiple projects and responsibilities.
+While web design is a creative field, it’s also one that requires us to constantly juggle multiple projects and responsibilities.
 That can lead to the fear that you simply don’t have enough time to take on something new and different.
 You might feel as though there’s no room in this delicate balance to add anything more.

-But I’ve actually learned to embrace these opportunities.
+But I’ve learned to embrace these opportunities.
 I still have doubts, but I try to think of it as a way to challenge myself to do better.
-It’s a chance to scratch something new off my design bucket list.
+It’s a chance to scratch something new off of my design bucket list.